We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Stainless steel: This type of steel is very rust- and corrosion-resistant.
 Hoe blades made from stainless steel are usually molded in a single piece rather than welded.
 Stainless steel is not quite as strong as other types of steel, however, and it can’t be sharpened, so stainless steel blades are best suited to light hoeing tasks.

-- Tempered: A hoe blade made from tempered steel is stronger than one of stainless steel, and it can be sharpened if it dulls.
+- Tempered: A hoe blade made from tempered steel is stronger than one made of stainless steel, and it can be sharpened if it dulls.
 It’s not as weather resistant, however, and is more likely to corrode.
 Tempered-steel blades can be thin or thick, and heavy-duty hoe blades often feature thick tempered steel.

 - Welded: Inexpensive hoe blades can come with several welded sections.
 This is a cost-effective way of making a hoe suitable for weeding soft soil, but a welded joint is a point of weakness, so a welded blade is not always the best option for hoeing hard-packed soil.
 That said, some heavy-duty garden hoes do come with welded blades, but those feature heavier-gauge steel to withstand intense use.